 I scan all your images by hand in my office using museum-grade archival techniques.

 19. Are my photos safe during this process?

 Yes, they are safer with me than they are in your basement or attic.
-I follow industry best practices such as wearing white cotton inspection gloves when handling your physical photos and making daily backups of your digital files.
+I follow industry best practices such as wearing inspection gloves when handling your physical photos and making daily backups of your digital files.
 I care for your photos as if they were my own.